 The base engine in the 2012 Cadillac CTS sedan is a 3.0-liter V6 that makes 270 horsepower.
 Reviewers say it offers good passing power and plenty of punch.
-When compared with the higher-rated 3.6-liter, 318-horsepower V6 engine (which is more powerful than last year’s 3.6-liter V6) found in higher trim levels though, reviewers say is feels sluggish.
+However, reviewers say it feels sluggish when compared with the 3.6-liter, 318-horsepower V6 engine found in higher trim levels.
 The CTS Coupe gets the 3.6-liter V6 standard.

 The CTS is a rear-wheel drive car, but all-wheel drive is optional on both models.
 A six-speed automatic transmission is the only transmission available on the CTS Coupe, while the base CTS sedan has a six-speed manual as standard equipment.
 Cadillac dropped the option to add the manual on higher trim levels for 2012, which reviewers dislike.
 The six-speed auto is standard on all but the base trim, where it is optional.